 Then there’s the “party workers” who like to get their energy and enthusiasm from pounding basslines.
 Cranking up the volume, whether that’s on speakers or headphones, they need that inspirational drive that comes from their music.

-Then there’s the people that we term “soundtrackers”, who are so in tune with the music they hear that it influences the work that they do.
-Our creative director is one of these people, immersing himself in themed music depending on the project.
+Then there’s the people that I term “soundtrackers”, who are so in tune with the music they hear that it influences the work that they do.
+I consider myself one of these people, immersing myself in appropriately themed music depending on the project.

 But then there are those who prefer a still and silent environment.
 No music, and no chatting either.
 If it needs to be said, it can be sent in an email, right?
 No distractions.
 In fact, close those windows too, we don’t need to hear those birds tweeting outside!
 Even the ticking of a clock can be a distraction to some people, and as much as this might be difficult for some people to comprehend, it is important to understand why some people need such a quiet working space.